 - 2.10 Where CIL-chargeable development takes place in a non-parish area, the Council retains the levy receipts but must spend the neighbourhood portion on, or to support, local infrastructure, or anything else that is concerned with addressing the demands that development places on an area.
 Funds from the neighbourhood portion can be used for a wider range of spending than is the case with the strategic portion. - 2.11 A CIL Neighbourhood Fund has been established to fulfill this purpose, managed through the Chesterfield Health & Wellbeing Partnership.
-As this approach had been used for a number of years, a review was started during 2021/22 to consider if the process could be improved.
-During the review a significantly opportunity emerged around UK Shared Prosperity Funding (UKSPF), with a funding prospectus being published by Government in April 2022.
-In August 2022 a provisional settlement was agreed for Chesterfield Borough Council and a draft investment plan was submitted.
-This included a proposal to co-ordinate the CIL neighbourhood fund and UKSPF to maximise outcomes for communities across both funds.
-Confirmation of funding was delayed but we expect to operate a combined scheme during 2023/24.
+Recently this has co-ordinated the CIL neighbourhood fund and UKSPF to maximise outcomes for communities across both funds. - 2.12 The following table summarises the awards which were made from this fund in 2023/24.